ucl-pond/pySuStaIn/README.md

 In main pySuStaIn directory (where you see setup.py, README.txt, LICENSE.txt and all subfolders), run:

 ```
-pip install -e /awkde
+pip install -e ./awkde
 pip install  .
 ```

-This will install the awkde package (used for mixture modelling), then the pySuStaIn package.
+This will install the [awkde](https://github.com/mennthor/awkde) package (used for mixture modelling), then the pySuStaIn package.

 Papers
 ============